Appendix A) Chronology and Continuity

 way towards correcting the geographical contradictions that the books make.

-VII.
-Living Dolls in Oz
+Appendix P: The Living Dolls in Oz

 With the discovery of a living Scarecrow by Dorothy Gale in 1898, it